NonsensicalNickname/InternetRelayCat-mirror/documentation/docs/development.md

 | Decision | Justification |
 | -------- | ------------- |
 | The project shall be written in C++ | The task says "high level, object oriented".
 This means no Rust, and I don't enjoy using Python for purposes beyond scripting.
 I should also learn and practice more C++.
 In regards to the requirements, C++ is conducive to relatively fast and light programs, and the language has widespread support.
 Furthermore, C++ allows direct use of syscalls written in C, which, while present in other languages, is very convenient.
 This helps notably with socket programming without a library. |
-| The project shall only work on Linux. | <ul><li>Socket programming in Windows is notably different.</li><li>When it comes to platforms with less differences (i.e. openBSD or other BSD-based OSes), I do not think many highschool students are daily-driving openBSD.</li><li>While I did have a functioning and sensibly set up VM for Windows at one point, that point was a fair while ago, and troubleshooting issues with virtual machines is not the most joyous experience.</li><li>Whilst this may be at odds with the goal of compatability, within the context of programming and education, I think it is actually a net positive.
+| The project shall only work on Linux. | <ul><li>Socket programming in Windows is notably different.</li><li>When it comes to platforms with less differences (i.e. openBSD or other BSD-based OSes), I do not think many highschool students are daily-driving openBSD.</li><li>While I did have a functioning and sensibly set up VM for Windows at one point, that point was a fair while ago, and troubleshooting issues with virtual machines is not the most joyous experience.</li><li>Whilst this may be at odds with the goal of compatibility, within the context of programming and education, I think it is actually a net positive.
 This is to say, make the children learn Linux, it will be good for their souls.</li></ul>
 | The UI library shall be FTXUI. | The requirements for a UI library (since writing my own is beyond the scope of this project) are simple: C++, terminal-based, and with good documentation.
 FTXUI has all of these attributes to varying extents (the gaps in the documentation are filled by the fact that the header files for the different modules are very easy to read). |
 | The config file shall be written in toml. | It is very readable but is still actually used, which is a good balance for software which students who may be new to programming might use. |
 | The parsing of the config file shall be done using tomlplusplus. | It works, and I already knew it existed. |